Weekend Report November. 09, 2012

 [hdvideo id=143]

-Tommy Remengesau Jr., look a long time Palau politician who has served as President, information pills Vice President and Senator in his 20 plus years in politics is favored to win this year’s general election.
+Tommy Remengesau Jr., a long time Palau politician who has served as President, Vice President and Senator in his 20 plus years in politics is favored to win this year’s general election.
 Securing more than 1,200 votes over incumbent President Johnson Toribiong, political analysts say that he is fixed to become Palau’s 9th President.
 However, with nearly 3,000 absentee ballots, 540 walk-ins and confined votes left to count, numbers may shift depending on the number of supporters they have outside of Palau.
 The Election Commission revealed that as of today November 9th, they have verified a total of 1,074 absentee ballots, walk-in and confined votes and continues to receive absentee ballots until Tuesday November 13 for the final tally.
 In Palau’s congress, a massive support pulled in OEK’s minority group in the Top 13 securing their position in the 9th Olbiil Era Kelulau, becoming a majority bloc in the new congress.
 In the House of the Delegates, candidates in nearly 10 States are separated by less than 10 or 20 votes, which may change during the final tally.
 The Election Commission anticipates to count the remaining ballots on November 13 at the Ngarachamayong Cultural Center with the results finalized a week after.

 AG Office defends its prosecution of American Ex-pat